wongkenny240/ComputerForensics/incident-response-artifacts/volume-shadow-copy.md

 C:\> vssadmin list shadows /for=C:
 ```

+This command will list the available shadows for the C-drive volume.

 To create a symbolic link via mklink to mount the shadow copy to a directory of your choice:

 ```text